 Ambisonic recordings can be used as a basis for extracting stereo or surround mixes which are what most people are able to play back.
 Higher-order ambisonic recordings can be effectively transformed to binaural for headphone use, as well (first-order, not so much).

 Who uses ambisonics?

 Although ambisonics was invented way back in the 1970s, because of the practical domestic constraints on numbers of speakers in a home music system it never took off in music recording and reproduction.
-None the less, a considerable number of recordings of classical music have been made using the technique in a restricted form not using height, and using an encoding called "UHJ" which can be played as stereo but also expanded to the three channels required for full horizontal surround.
+None the less, a considerable number of recordings of classical music have been made using the technique in a restricted form not using height, and using an encoding called "UHJ" which can be played as stereo but also expanded to the three channels required for full horizontal surround (with a slight loss of directional precision).
 In particular all the recordings made by the Nimbus record company are ambisonic, encoded as UHJ.

 The advent of computer gaming and virtual reality, together with the availability of computers able to handle the necessary maths, have caused an explosion in the use of the technology.
 The comparative simplicity of the representation makes rotation of a sound field in three dimensions in real time entirely practical, and combined with the ability to generate binaural signals for headphone listening it is fast becoming the standard way of handling sound in these environments.

 Additionally, there's a community of composers who create music and soundscapes directly in ambisonics for use in immersive installations.

 But there are also people like me who simply record in ambisonics because they can, and without compromising their use of stereo for practical distribution, doing this in the hope that someone might be able to enjoy their recordings to the fullest extent - and in fact some of my recordings have been used in demonstrations of the technique at conferences around the world.